 Will I be part of the University?

 Yes.
 ELI students receive full Suffolk University student status.
 That means registrants will have complete access to the libraries, gymnasium, computer labs, and cafeterias.
 In addition, ELI participants can join clubs, participate in intramural sports, and attend the many social and cultural events on campus.

 What happens after ELI?

 Qualified applicants may be accepted into a degree program.

 Can I take the TOEFL in the ELI program?

-Yes, at the end of the semester, ELI students take an Institutional TOEFL exam (at additional charge).
-Graduates who score 550 or above and who have successfully completed the ELI program by attending classes and completing their coursework at a proficient level may be eligible to enter into a full time degree program at the University.
+Yes, at the end of the semester, ELI students take an Institutional TOEFL exam (at an additional charge).
+Graduates who score 550 or above and who have successfully completed the ELI program by attending classes and completing their coursework at a proficient level may be eligible to enter into a full-time degree program at the University.
 Some graduate programs allow students to take up to two graduate classes and two English classes.